- Jenny Stallard

-IRL networking: 7 ways to make the most of that next 'In real life' networking event in 2023
+7 sure-fire ways to make the most of that next 'In real life' networking event in 2023

 Networking, in person, has always been a key part of my freelance business.
 I love meeting people, I am inspired when I meet them in person and inspired when I go to events and hear key speakers.
 Indeed, it was at an IRL (in real life) event, Freelance Heroes Day, that I decided I would build what has become Freelance Feels.